 In March 2016, the Financial Accounting Standards Board ("FASB") issued a new accounting standard update on simplifying the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
 The new guidance also allows an entity to account for forfeitures when they occur.
 This guidance became effective for reporting periods beginning after December 15, 2016.
 The Company adopted this new guidance on January 1, 2017.
-In prior years, excess tax benefits were recognized in additional paid-in capital; tax deficiencies were recognized either as an offset to accumulated excess tax benefits, if any, or in the consolidated statement of comprehensive income.
+In prior years, excess tax benefits were recognized in additional paid-in capital; tax deficiencies were recognized either as an offset to accumulated excess tax benefits, if any, or in the consolidated statement of comprehensive income (loss).
 Excess tax benefits were not recognized until the deduction reduces taxes payable.
-Upon adoption, all excess tax benefits and tax deficiencies are recognized as income tax expense or benefit in the consolidated statement of comprehensive income.
-This change was adopted prospectively and did not have a material impact on the Group's consolidated financial statements.
-The Company also recognized excess tax benefits regardless of whether the benefits reduces income tax payable in the current period and elected to account for forfeitures as they occur, rather than estimate expected forfeitures.
+Upon adoption, all excess tax benefits and tax deficiencies are recognized as income tax expense or benefit in the consolidated statement of comprehensive income (loss).
+This change was adopted prospectively and did not have a material impact on the Company's consolidated financial statements.
+The Company elected to account for forfeitures as they occur, rather than estimate expected forfeitures.
 These changes were adopted on a modified retrospective basis, and resulted in no material cumulative effect adjustment to retained earnings.